pawel-gawel/git-advanced/branches.md

 git push origin -u HEAD
 ```

-To make it even simpler
+To make it even simpler you can make this behavior default globally

 ```
 git config --global push.default current